sanikanandpure/coe379_project2/README.md

 # COE 379L Project 2
 ## Authors: Sanika Nandpure and Melissa Huang

-Part 3 should include a Dockerfile, a docker image (prebuilt and pushed to Docker Hub)
-It should also include a README with instructions for using the container image, docker-compose file and example requests

 Our docker image is published under the name: sanikanandpure/ml-damage-api.
 Available publicly on Docker Hub [here](https://hub.docker.com/repository/docker/sanikanandpure/ml-damage-api/tags).